Eastern ribbonsnake © Joe Crowley

 Current Status and Protection

-The eastern ribbonsnake is currently listed as Special Concern under the Ontario Endangered Species Act, 2007 and Special Concern under the federal Species at Risk Act.
-The species has also been designated as a Specially Protected Reptile under the Ontario Fish and Wildlife Conservation Act.
-These acts offer protection to individuals and their habitat.
-The habitat of this species is further protected in Ontario by the Provincial Policy Statement under the Planning Act.
-The International Union for Conservation of Nature lists the global status of the eastern ribbonsnake as Least Concern.
-The species’ status was last confirmed in 2007.
-Additional detail about legal protection for species at risk in Ontario is available on our Legal Protection page.
+The eastern ribbonsnake, of which the northern ribbonsnake is a subspecies, is currently listed as Special Concern under the Ontario Endangered Species Act, 2007 and the federal Species at Risk Act.
+The species does not have protection under the Ontario Fish and Wildlife Conservation Act.
+The International Union for Conservation of Nature has not yet assessed the global status of the northern ribbonsnake, but lists the global status of the eastern ribbonsnake as Least Concern.
+The eastern ribbonsnake’s status was last confirmed in March 2007.

 Learn more about reptile and amphibian conservation and what you can do to help these species on our Reptile and Amphibian Stewardship page.